Graphics hardware: Brands

+More recently, Intel has released its Iris graphics, adding a 3rd competitor to the market.

 Costs

-The Prices of different pieces of graphics hardware vary due to the power and speed of the piece.
-Most high end gaming pieces of hardware are dedicated graphics cards, and cost over $200, and can go as high as the price of a new computer, depending on the quality desired.
+The price of graphics hardware varies with its power and speed.
+Most high-end gaming hardware are dedicated graphics cards that cost from $200 up to the price of a new computer.
 In the graphics cards department, using integrated chips is much cheaper than buying a dedicated card, however the performance conforms to the price.

 Also, computer graphics hardware usually generates a larger amount of heat, especially high end gaming pieces, and requires additional cooling systems to prevent overheating.
 This may further raise the cost, although some dedicated graphics cards come with built-in fans.